 So, evolution has made us the bipedal mammals that we are, and we have developed a body posture and gait specifically adapted for walking.
 When we make a step, we put our heel down first, and then roll our weight onto the foot and toes, and this is the most energy-efficient way.
 Mother nature figured it out for us.

 We're meant to walk, not run.
 Well, unless something is chasing us.
 But running is not fuel efficient, and it's bad for your joints, because they're not meant to withstand high amounts of chronic stress.

 Walking shifts your weight between your hips, but running shifts your weight to your ankles, causing joint strain.
 And walking is just as good as running when it comes to exercise.
 So, don't listen the hype of the runners.
 Just tell them noone's chasing them.
 Probably best never to listen to people wearing spandex anyways, just as a general life rule.

 Speaking of spandex, don't get me started on cycling.
 Granted I travel light, very light, but I don't get why people worry about purchasing, owning, renting, servicing, repairing, transporting, parking or locking a bicycle, especially since they seem to get stolen all the damn time.
-But I think the biggest conundrum I have with cyclists is that I genuinely don't understand they enjoy smashing their entire body weight down onto their parts.
+But I think the biggest conundrum I have with cyclists is that I genuinely don't understand they enjoy smashing their entire body weight down onto their bits.
 Not ok!

 Just walk.
 It's literally easy as putting one foot in front of the other.